Ajax510/odin-recipes/README.md

-This is my first official project on github, I hope this project works and is mostly me practicin html anchr tags and h refs. https://ajax510.github.io/odin-recipes/
+This is my first official project on github, I hope this project works and is mostly me practicing html anchor tags and h refs. https://ajax510.github.io/odin-recipes/